corybrunson/ggalluvial/README.md

 ### Facets

 The following example demonstrates `ggalluvial`'s compatibility with facets.
-It also illustrates the effect of using aesthetics beyond those assigned to axes: Since they are incorporated into the `data.frame` fed to `StatAlluvium` or `StatStratum`, whose `setup_data()` functions aggregate (hence sort) these data by all available columns besides the `freq` assignment, the resulting alluvia end up stratified by these variables as well.
+It also illustrates the effect of using aesthetics beyond those assigned to axes: Since they are incorporated into the data frame fed to `StatAlluvium` or `StatStratum`, whose `setup_data()` functions aggregate (hence sort) these data by all available columns besides the `freq` assignment, the resulting alluvia end up stratified by these variables as well.

 ```{r}
 png(height = 360, width = 600, file = "inst/fig/example-facet.png")